Quentin18/road-segmentation/README.md

 ### Predicting

-To create the predicted masks using a trained a model, you can use the `predict.py` script:
+To create the predicted masks using a trained model, you can use the `predict.py` script:
 ```
 python3 predict.py